scoulomb/attestation-covid19-saison2-auto/README.md

 `covi.coulombel.site IN CNAME cov19-uhdzrcl53a-ew.a.run.app`

  This will not work.
- Because behind ttere is routing based on host HEADER (like OpenShift route or k8s Ingress, umile a Service NodePort/lb)
+ Because behind there is routing based on host HEADER (like OpenShift route or k8s Ingress, unlike a Service NodePort/lb)

-For instance if we change the Host header
+For instance if we change the Host header we have acess to the application.

  ```shell script
  $ curl -L  --header "Host: cov19-uhdzrcl53a-ew.a.run.app" http://covi.coulombel.site -v